Wednesday, March 16, 2011

 One of the guys who came to that first game was a fellow I'd never seen before, Larry Miller, a.k.a. "the Big Dog."
 He was the bureau chief in Williamsburg, about 24 miles up Interstate 64.
 He, too, was new to the paper.
 Because he had the longest commute, he was the last of the original seven of us to host a game.

-After that, we moved it to later in the spring after that and have been trying different cities.
+After that, we moved it to later in the spring and have been flying to different locations.
 New Orleans, Charleston, Savannah, St. Louis, Atlantic City again once or twice and about 4 or 5 years ago, we tried Austin.
 This year -- on March 18th -- we will be in Atlantic City for our 25th game.

 (Dead Elvis Society file photo courtesy of Buddy Norris)